cliosight/Docs/README.md

     	"submit_button_label": "Save Meeting"
 	}
 }

-## eCommerce Product Upload Form <a name="job"></a>
-In eCommerce applications, users enter individual product details manually or through a bulk upload option like a CSV file.
-The catalog created is then viewed on the item listing page.
-We will try to achieve that through forms and reports.
-The data in each record can be used in an item detail page or elsewhere.

 ## JSON body of a Report ## <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis.
 Both are equipped with bulk upload and download options.
 Additionally, results of a report can be accessed via Cliosight's API that can serve as a source of data for visualization applications.